sudharshanreddyt/restaurant_name_recommender/README.md

 - **AI-Powered Restaurant Names**: Generates unique and fancy restaurant names based on cuisine type
 - **Automatic Menu Generation**: Creates a curated list of 10 menu items matching the restaurant concept
+- **Restaurant Descriptions**: Generates a description for the restaurant based on the restaurant name and menu items.

 ## Getting Started